itiligent/Raspi-Things/CREATE-USB-BOOTABLE-UBUNTU.md

 8. Power off the RASPI and remove the MMC card.

-10. Ensuring that the USB SSD is still connnected to a USB2 port, then power up the Raspi
+10. Ensuring that the USB SSD is still connnected to a USB2 port, then power up the Raspi.
+Ubuntu should boot up.

+11. run lsusb and note the command output

+         Bus 002 Device 001: ID 1d6b:0003 Linux Foundation 3.0 root hub
+         Bus 001 Device 002: ID ** 2109:3431 ** your ssd adapter, usb Inc
+         Bus 001 Device 001: ID 1d6b:0002 Linux Foundation 2.0 root hub

+13. Note the output highlighted above.
+It shold be an numeric formtatted nnnn:nnnn.

+      usb-storage.quirks=????:????:uCopy this output into a text editor and compse the following usb-storage.quirks=????:????:u' /boot/cmdline.txt